 [Disclaimer: The figures of power and the corridors of influence depicted in this narrative are born entirely of the imagination.
 While the shadows of the human psyche are real, the characters who inhabit them and the state they command are purely fictional.]

-Leaning back in the bus seat, Jean-Paul Sartre came to her mind.
-Sartre had said- "If you are lonely when you are alone, then you are in bad company."
-That made her smile.
+Leaning back against the bus seat, Sneha remembered Jean-Paul Sartre’s line “If you are lonely when you’re alone, then you are in bad company.”
+She smiled.
 Perhaps she had been feeling lonely in Dhaka.
-The feeling hadn't started until the moment Abir left for Rajshahi.
-Sneha understood now- the solitude she had enjoyed for so many years, the solitude she had actually loved, those two days and two nights with Abir had taken her through a companionship and an experience that had changed the meaning of her life entirely.
-And that was going to cost her a great deal of suffering going forward.
-After boarding the Mymensingh bus, she asked herself once- why not Dhaka?
-But without waiting for an answer, she opened her phone's notes and started writing-
+The feeling had started the moment Abir left for Rajshahi.
+Then she understood something.
+The solitude she had enjoyed for years, the solitude she had actually loved, had been changed by those two nights and two days with Abir.
+He had taken her through some strange kind of companionship, some experience that had changed the meaning of her life, and that was going to make her suffer.
+A lot.
+She asked herself once, Why not Dhaka?
+But she didn’t wait for the answer.
+She opened the Notes app and started typing:

 In the city where you are not,